 Types of Credit

 Aside from being reimbursed for the usage of your marital estate, another important subject to look into are various credits.

-There are two primary credits provided following a divorce or separation, which are:
+There are various credits and reimbursements provided following a divorce or separation, which include:

 Watts credits: This is a credit the spouse living in the primary martial home will owe depending on the value and monthly cost of the home.
 The spouse not living in the residence does not qualify for this credit.